MUSIC

 - Composing

-Through our Listening & Appraising curriculum, children develop an understanding of Music history through in-depth studies of the genres:
+Through our Listening & Appraising strand, children explore a wide range of musical styles and genres.
+They develop an understanding of music history through focused studies on key areas.

-Singing is an important part of the musical culture at St John's.
-We take part in weekly singing assemblies where the focus is on singing for pleasure as well as improving technique.
+Singing is a central part of the musical life at St John’s.
+All children take part in weekly singing assemblies, where the focus is on singing for enjoyment as well as developing vocal technique.
+These sessions help foster a love of music and build a sense of community across the school.

-In the classroom, children are taught to perform using their voices and a range of instruments, including unpitched percussion and glockenspiels, following the Charanga scheme of work.
+In the classroom, pupils learn to perform using their voices and a variety of instruments, including unpitched percussion and glockenspiels.
+Our teaching follows the Charanga scheme of work, which provides a progressive, engaging music curriculum from Early Years through to Key Stage 2.